amikoelvis/requirement-analysis/README.md

   Ensures that the delivered product meets the specified functional and non-functional requirements, leading to improved customer satisfaction and fewer revisions.

 By conducting thorough requirement analysis, development teams can minimize risk, reduce rework, and ensure a smoother path from concept to delivery.

+## 🧩 Key Activities in Requirement Analysis

+Requirement Analysis involves several interrelated activities that ensure the right system is built in the right way.
+Each step contributes to developing a complete, accurate, and actionable understanding of what the software must do.

+### 1. 📥 Requirement Gathering

+- Collect initial information from stakeholders through interviews, surveys, workshops, and observation.
+- Review existing documentation, systems, or business processes.
+- Aim to understand the goals, constraints, and expectations of end users and business owners.

+### 2. ✍️ Requirement Elicitation

+- Dig deeper into the gathered information to uncover detailed and hidden needs.
+- Use techniques like brainstorming, focus groups, prototyping, and storyboarding.
+- Facilitate collaboration among stakeholders to refine and expand requirements.

+### 3. 📚 Requirement Documentation

+- Document functional and non-functional requirements in a structured format (e.g., Software Requirements Specification).
+- Write user stories that describe features from the end user’s perspective.
+- Use use case diagrams to visually represent system interactions.

+### 4. 📊 Requirement Analysis and Modeling

+- Analyze the documented requirements to detect conflicts, gaps, or inconsistencies.
+- Prioritize requirements based on business value, technical feasibility, and stakeholder needs.
+- Create visual models such as data flow diagrams (DFD), entity-relationship diagrams (ERD), or UML diagrams to support analysis.

+### 5. ✅ Requirement Validation

+- Review the documented requirements with stakeholders to confirm accuracy and completeness.
+- Define acceptance criteria that clearly describe when a requirement is considered "done."
+- Ensure traceability between requirements and implementation to facilitate testing and change management.

+Each of these activities plays a crucial role in transforming business needs into actionable development tasks that align with the project's goals and user expectations.